-The full GDPR text (Regulation (EU) 2016/679), available in multiple languages, can be accessed on the European Commission's website.
+The full EU GDPR text (Regulation (EU) 2016/679), available in multiple languages, can be accessed on the European Commission's website.
 Follow the link below to be redirected.

-Countries outside of the EU that have been deemed to provide adequate levels of protection for the personal data rights stipulated by the GDPR are listed on the European Commission's website.
+Countries outside of the EU that have been deemed to provide adequate levels of protection for the personal data rights stipulated by the EU GDPR are listed on the European Commission's website.
 Follow the link below to be redirected.

 Anonymisation, and its cousin 'pseudonymisation', is the process of entirely (the former) or partly (the latter) removing personal identifiers from data.
 While the concept of anonymisation is fairly straightforward, pseudonymisation is not as clear cut: even if, for example, an external coding system is required for identification, the data is not truly anonymised.
 When reaching a retention limit or receiving a 'request for erasure', anonymisation is a compliant approach for retaining the non-personal elements of data while upholding your data subjects' rights.

 Data breaches are often associated with malicious intent, but the reality is that the vast majority are caused instead by human error.
 A data breach is any unauthorised access to personal data, either in digital or analogue (paper) format - this can therefore include everything from a compromised server, to an accidentally-shared email, to paperwork being kept in-view of prying eyes.
 With only 72 hours to report a breach to the applicable data protection authority and to inform affected data subjects, all organisations should be prepared for immediate action.